 We have introduced a method to reconstruct the averages, standard deviations and covariances of multiplicities in p+Pb collisions at $b=0$, using as input data for minimum-bias collisions.
 This method is particularly robust in the sense that it does not rely on any specific model of the collision.
 We manage to reconstruct average values with $\sim 3\%$ accuracy, and standard deviations with $\sim 10\%$ accuracy.
 The method has been applied to ATLAS data at $5.02$~TeV.

 Isolating $b=0$ collisions is a crucial improvement for the study of fluctuations.
 In minimum-bias data, the dominant source of fluctuations is the decrease of the length of nuclear matter traversed by the proton as $b$ increases.
 By selecting $b=0$ collisions, we eliminate this trivial source of fluctuations, and we isolate quantum fluctuations.
 Quantum fluctuations are present in both proton and nuclear wave functions, and also in the collision process.
 These various sources cannot be separated, but it seems natural that the fluctuations are larger in the smaller system, namely, the proton.
 This implies that proton-nucleus collisions have the ability to constrain the description of the proton substructure.
 We have illustrated this by comparing ATLAS data with calculations with the Angantyr model, which turns out to overestimate multiplicity fluctuations.
 We have also shown that the relative multiplicity fluctuation increases as a function of rapidity.
+This is a non-trivial effect: The fluctuating string model, in its simplest version, predicts a decrease instead.
 We have argued on the basis of the QCD dipole model that this increase, which originates from the soft gluon cascade, is sensitive to the saturation scale.